tonlabs/wallet-sdk-js/README.md

     // Create owner (signer) instance for new account. const signer = signerKeys(keys)

-    // Construct an instance of WalletTypes.Surf
+    // Create an instance of `WalletTypes.Surf`
     //
     // Note that this account is not deployed in the blockchain yet.
     // We just create an object to deal with this account.